agodemar/FlightMechanics4Pilots/docs/_mypages/0001c_anatomy-conventional-aircraft.md

 ## The Wing Zero-Lift Direction in Aircraft Configurations

 An important angle, related to the lift capacity of the wing of a given aircraft, is that formed by the relative wind velocity vector $$\mathbf{V}_{\!\infty}$$ with the wing zero-lift direction.
+This direction is defined below.

+### Wing Twist and Local Airfoil Zero-Lift Angles

-The figure below shows a side view of a wing where the root and tip airfoils are emphasized.
+The next figure shows a side view of a wing where the root and tip airfoils are emphasized.
 All wing sections, at each possible spanwise station $-\frac{b}{2} \le y \le +\frac{b}{2}$, have a chord $c(y)$ which is geometrically twisted with respect to the root chord direction.
 The local geometric twist angle is called $\varepsilon_{\mathrm{g}}(y)$.
 The geometric twist is negative by definition if the local chord is pitched down with respect to the root chord --- this is called *wash out* angle by designers.

 {% include image.html